Skip to Main Content

 Organized by:

-• Dr. Kim Austin, Assistant Dean of Diversity, Inclusion & Access, kaustin@ostrow.usc.edu
+• Dr. Kim Austin, Assistant Dean of Culture Engagement and Development, kaustin@ostrow.usc.edu

 • Dr. Yaara Berdan, Co-Chair Department of Endodontics and Periodontics, yberdan@ostrow.usc.edu